 of Americans identify as Christian would imply that a significant number—perhaps even the majority—of addicts would likewise identify as being of the Christian faith.

-In a standard addiction treatment program, recovery occurs when a person is provided with the sufficient emotional and behavioral tools to not only become sober, but also remain abstinent.
+In a standard addiction treatment program, recovery occurs when a person is provided with the sufficient emotional and behavioral tools to not only become sober but also remain abstinent.
 With most clinical programs having a cognitive-behavioral perspective at the center of its treatment model, helping a person to become abstinent for an indefinite amount of time is achieved through behavioral means since this requires the breaking of one habit—substance abuse—and the learning or adoption of a lifestyle that is alcohol- and drug-free.
 This has been an effective format for many, but with a significant number of addicts being of the Christian faith, it’s likely that this behavioral approach wouldn’t be sufficient.
 Cognitive behavioral therapy may help a Christian to identify bad habits, but it’s less helpful when it comes to feelings of guilt or shame that often push Christians into substance abuse in the first place.

 Therefore, a Christian addiction treatment program is better able to address the emotional and spiritual issues that may have contributed to the development of an addiction, which is similar to psychotherapy helping individuals to overcome the past experiences and developmental issues that can sometimes be at the center of an addiction.
 Moreover, most people of faith report that their relationship with God becomes a major source of strength that helps them to persevere during times of difficulty.
-Additionally, satisfying one’s spiritual needs as part of the recovery process tends to have a much greater effect on a person’s overall outlook, helping them to feeling more fulfilled and optimistic or confident about the future.
+Additionally, satisfying one’s spiritual needs as part of the recovery process tends to have a much greater effect on a person’s overall outlook, helping them to feel more fulfilled and optimistic or confident about the future.

 Addiction is a progressive and complex disease, and in order to successfully address and overcome substance abuse you need to seek professional help.
 For many who are caught in the tight grip of drug addiction, the tools, support and encouragement that are found in drug & alcohol treatment programs will give them the best chance of experiencing a meaningful long-term recovery.
 There is no doubt that addiction treatment programs are a foundation for a successful recovery, but trying to find the perfect drug rehab that fits your unique and specific needs can be a frustrating challenge.
 With all the treatment options that lay before you, knowing where to turn and who you can talk to can be difficult.